-Once records are added to a table, you can update the existing records in the table.
-You must have object privilege for a table to edit it.
+Once you add records to a table, you may also update existing records in that table.
+Object privilege is required for table editing.
 Please refer to Granting and Revoking Table Privileges and Granting and Removing Object Privileges for information about managing table and column user privileges.

-⊃ Editing data in a table:

-- 1. Double-click the Table node in the tree. - 2.
+- Description Editing data in a table: - 1.
+Double-click the Table node in the tree. - 2.
 Double-click the table you want to modify.
-The Schema page appears.

-3. Click the Edit Data tab on top of the window.
+The Schema page appears. - 3.
+Click the Edit Data tab on top of the window.
 The Edit Data page appears.